dalinvip/cw2vec/README.md

 I provided a feature file for the test，path is `sample/substoke_feature.txt`.

+## Substoke model output embeddings ##

+- In this paper, the context word embeddings is used directly as the final word vector.
+However, according to the idea of fasttext, I also take into account the n-gram feature vector of the stroke information, the n-gram feature vector of the stroke information is taken as an average substitute for the word vector.

+-  There are two outputs in substoke model:
+	-  output ends with vec is the context word vector.
+	-  output ends with avg is the n-gram feature vector average.

 ## Word similarity evaluation ##

 #### 1. Evaluation script ####